 Those interested in attending the clinic may visit the NSCA Clinics website for more information.

-Learn more about Carroll University’s Master of Science in Exercise Physiology program with an emphasis in Strength and Conditioning.
+Learn more about Carroll University’s Master of Science in Sport Physiology and Performance Coaching program.